vusallj/k8s-vagrant-calico/General_steps.md

 After this step, all three VMs are ready for kubeadm.

 5. SSH into the controlplane
-Users connect to the master node to initialize Kubernetes.
+Connect to the master node to initialize Kubernetes.

 6. Run kubeadm init
 This creates the Kubernetes control plane.

 7. Configure kubectl
-This allows the user to run kubectl commands from inside the controlplane VM.
+This allows to run kubectl commands from inside the controlplane VM.

 8. Install Calico CNI
 This sets up pod networking and allows nodes to become Ready.